senff/WordPress-Sticky-Menu-or-Anything-on-Scroll/readme.txt

 A number of people reported problems using a sticky element in a responsive theme - mostly situations involving a different menu (in both design and functionality) between desktop, tablet and mobile views.
 The newly-introduced 'Dynamic Mode' solves some of these problems.
 Try it yourself and chances are that works for you as well (though it's not a setting that will magically solves any and all problems that may occur).

 = My menu sticks, but it doesn't open on the Responsive Theme when it's sticky. = This is a known bug, and an incompatibility with the theme.
-I'm looking into it.
+I'm still looking into it.
 For the time being, it would be better to turn off stickiness for the mobile menu (set "Do not stick element when screen smaller than:" to 651 pixels).

+= I have another plugin called Easy Smooth Scroll Links, but once my menu becomes sticky, that one doesn't work anymore. = This has been reported by various users, and it turns out that the coding methods of this plugin are simply not compatible with the coding of the Easy Smooth Scroll Links plugin.
+Unfortunately, there is no solution available for this issue.
+There is an alternative workaround however.
+According to reports from users who had this issue, a plugin called "Page Scroll To ID" (available in the WordPress.org plugin repo) is a worthy alternative to Easy Smooth Scroll Links and works with the Sticky Anything plugin.

+= Users who are logged in to my site have a black Administrator Toolbar at the top of the screen, which would hide my sticky element when it's at the top of the screen.
+How can I fix that? =
+Check the "Consider Administrator Toolbar" checkbox in the plugin's settings.
+With this setting on, your sticky element will be placed a little lower if there's an Administrator Toolbar present on the page.

+= Well it works, but once the element becomes sticky, it's not positioned properly at all. = There are situations when this happens, especially when the original element has specific properties that are specifically used to manipulate its position.
+Things like negative margins, absolute positioning or left/top values on the original element can have undesired effects when the element becomes sticky.
+If possible, try to avoid that.

 = Still doesn't work.
 What could be wrong? =
 Check the "Debug Mode" checkbox in the plugin's settings.
 Reload the page and you may see errors in your browser's console window.
 If you've used a selector that returns zero elements on the page, OR more than one, it will be shown.